 - Physical barriers.
 The front line of defense for a construction site is establishing effective physical barriers and access control to prevent trespassers from accessing the site.
 This can include full perimeter fencing, locked access gates, interior and exterior lighting and warning signs.

 - Electronic surveillance systems.
 Continuously monitored motion-activated detection systems, when installed properly, can help to ward off intruders and prevent losses.
 In addition to the building under construction, you should monitor structures such as office trailers and materials storage areas and containers.
 Other types of sensors and alarms can be added to many systems such as temperature, water flow, glass break and electrical service.

 - Security guard service.
 A qualified and insured security guard service should be used be on construction sites to provide an on-site presence during non-working hours, particularly in high crime areas or where values warrant.
 An effective security service should document periodic rounds of the site, monitor all access points and conditions with clear response and notification procedures to local authorities and site management.

 - Project materials management.
-Material and equipment is often delivered to construction projects well before the building is even closed in and weather-tight, making it an easy target for thieves because it can be quickly converted to cash from an unsuspecting buyer.
-Plan for just-in-time delivery of materials if possible, and store them in a secure location to reduce the risk of theft.
+Material and equipment are often delivered to construction projects well before the building is even closed in and weather-tight, making it an easy target for thieves because it can be quickly converted to cash from an unsuspecting buyer.
+Plan for just-in-time delivery of materials if possible and store them in a secure location to reduce the risk of theft.